Talent Builds

 Lightsmith

-In terms of choices in this tree, 3 out of the 4 choice nodes are locked in, however you do have the choice between Divine Guidance and Blessed Assurance, where the latter is often used in raid alongside Hammer of the Righteous to optimize single target damage, leaving the former as the default choice in M+ when you’d rather be using Blessed Hammer.
+In terms of choices in this tree, 3 out of the 4 choice nodes are locked in, however you do have the choice between Divine Guidance and Blessed Assurance, where the latter is often used in raid alongside Hammer Of The Righteous to optimize single target damage, leaving the former as the default choice in M+ when you’d rather be using Blessed Hammers.

 Templar

-If buffing people isn’t your thing, Templar opts to instead rain hammers down from the heavens, empowering Eye of Tyr to turn into Hammer of Light after being used which does some solid burst damage, but also giving you a maintenance buff in Shake the Heavens that allows you to consistently call down smaller Empyrean Hammers for more consistent throughput.
-Extending this buff via Higher Calling is core to the Templar hero spec, as these hammers also can apply damage reductions to enemies as well as grant you a free use of Hammer of Light once you’ve called down 60 of them thanks to Light’s Deliverance.
-Keep in mind that all uses of Hammer of Light have a 12s limit, so you can’t hold on to these for too long.
+If buffing people isn’t your thing, Templar opts to instead rain hammers down from the heavens, empowering Divine Toll to turn into Hammer Of Light after being used which does some solid burst damage, but also giving you a maintenance buff in Shake The Heavens that allows you to consistently call down smaller Empyrean Hammer for more consistent throughput.
+Extending this buff via Higher Calling is core to the Templar hero spec, as these hammers also can apply damage reductions to enemies as well as grant you a free use of Hammer Of Light once you’ve called down 60 of them thanks to Light's Deliverance.
+Keep in mind that all uses of Hammer Of Light have a 12s limit, so you can’t hold on to these for too long.

 When it comes to choice nodes you really don’t swap any of them for Templar, as in all cases there’s one option that significantly outshines the other.
-The rotation does get altered though, as Avenger’s Shield loses a lot of offensive value since it does not extend your Shake the Heavens buff.
-This results in dramatically less casts of this ability in most cases, with the exception being if you can get an interrupt while talented into Punishment or if you need to press it in order to maintain your defensive buffs in Barricade of Faith and Strength in Adversity.
+The rotation does get altered though, as Avenger's Shield loses a lot of offensive value since it does not extend your Shake The Heavens buff.
+This results in dramatically less casts of this ability in most cases, with the exception being if you can get an interrupt while talented into Punishment or if you need to press it in order to maintain your Strength In Adversity defensive buff.

-While I wouldn’t say this hero tree is extremely difficult, it is very punishing for both mistakes or lack of boss uptime, particularly if they result in you losing Shake the Heavens.
-It also causes the spec to lose a bit of flexibility, as regardless of the situation you’ll need to spec into both Eye of Tyr and Inmost Light since the hero talents revolve around it.
+While I wouldn’t say this hero tree is extremely difficult, it is very punishing for both rotational mistakes or lack of boss uptime, particularly if they result in you losing Shake The Heavens.